lans98/transactions/README.md

-a value to `X, Y, M, N`, after that it shows you both fixed transactions, every line has a character asociated `('a'..'i')` input your custom order, wait for the results (e.g. `a b c d e f g h i` will execute all orders secuetially)
+a value to `X, Y, M, N`, after that it shows you both fixed transactions, every line has a character asociated `('a'..'i')` input your custom order, wait for the results (e.g. `a b c d e f g h i` will execute all orders sequentially)

 ## Results
 Program will fail if there any data races, or multiple access